Sunday, March 22, 2026

 We turned off the main highway onto narrow windy roads that looked down onto sheep pasture.
 It was really beautiful and really stressful for our first day of driving on New Zealand roads.
 The van is rather underpowered so we had a train of vehicles behind us.

 Eventually we reached our destination, Akaroa harbour, and pulled into one of the last free parking spots where we would spend the night.
-We checked out the busy main street, walked the pier

 And saw these birds: